TheodoreEhrenborg/tiny_stories_sae/docs/src/manual_feature_examination.md

 </details>

+Example 9: `She ▁ ran ▁ around ▁ and ▁ had ▁ lots ▁ of ▁ fun ▁. ▁ When ▁ it ▁ was ▁ time █ to ▁ go ▁ back ▁ home ▁, ▁`

 <details>
 <summary>Click to see all of example 9</summary>

 > Once ▁ there ▁ was ▁ a ▁ brave ▁ child ▁ named ▁ Tina ▁. ▁ She ▁ wanted ▁ to ▁ go ▁ on ▁ an ▁ adventure ▁ to ▁ visit ▁ a ▁ special ▁ square ▁. ▁ So ▁ she ▁ put ▁ on ▁ her ▁ red ▁ coat ▁ and ▁ went ▁ out ▁ the ▁ door ▁. ▁  ▁\n ▁\n ▁On ▁ the ▁ way ▁, ▁ she ▁ met ▁ a ▁ friendly ▁ bird ▁. ▁ The ▁ bird ▁ ch ▁ir ▁ped ▁, ▁ � ▁� ▁€ ▁� ▁� ▁Where ▁ are ▁ you ▁ going ▁? ▁â ▁€ ▁  ▁\n ▁\n ▁â ▁€ ▁� ▁� ▁I ▁ am ▁ going ▁ to ▁ visit ▁ a ▁ special ▁ square ▁, ▁â ▁€ ▁ said ▁ Tina ▁ brave ▁ly ▁. ▁  ▁\n ▁\n ▁The ▁ bird ▁ said ▁, ▁ � ▁� ▁€ ▁� ▁� ▁I ▁ can ▁ show ▁ you ▁ the ▁ way ▁. ▁ Follow ▁ me ▁! ▁â ▁€ ▁ So ▁ Tina ▁ followed ▁ the ▁ bird ▁ to ▁ the ▁ square ▁. ▁  ▁\n ▁\n ▁When ▁ she ▁ arrived ▁, ▁ Tina ▁ saw ▁ a ▁ big ▁ park ▁ and ▁ a ▁ playground ▁. ▁ Her ▁ eyes ▁ lit ▁ up ▁ with ▁ joy ▁. ▁ She ▁ ran ▁ around ▁ and ▁ had ▁ lots ▁ of ▁ fun ▁. ▁ When ▁ it ▁ was ▁ time █ to ▁ go ▁ back ▁ home ▁, ▁ Tina ▁ thanked ▁ the ▁ bird ▁ for ▁ showing ▁ her ▁ the ▁ way ▁. ▁  ▁\n ▁\n ▁The ▁ bird ▁ waved ▁ goodbye ▁ and ▁ said ▁, ▁ � ▁� ▁€ ▁� ▁� ▁Good ▁bye ▁, ▁ brave ▁ Tina ▁. ▁ I ▁ hope ▁ you ▁ will ▁ visit ▁ us ▁ again ▁! ▁â ▁€ ▁\n ▁\n ▁T ▁ina ▁ smiled ▁ and ▁ said ▁, ▁ � ▁� ▁€ ▁� ▁� ▁Yes ▁, ▁ I ▁ will ▁! ▁â ▁€ ▁ Then ▁ she ▁ waved ▁ goodbye ▁ and ▁ went ▁ back ▁ home ▁. ▁

 </details>

+Example 10: `It ▁ was ▁ so ▁ much ▁ fun ▁! ▁ They ▁ even ▁ saw ▁ some ▁ ducks ▁ swimming ▁ around ▁ them ▁. ▁\n ▁\n ▁After ▁ a ▁ while ▁, ▁ the ▁ brothers ▁ decided ▁ it ▁ was ▁ time █ to ▁ go ▁ back ▁ home ▁. ▁`

 <details>
 <summary>Click to see all of example 10</summary>